Are you reading this on your phone? Yes?

 What’s more, you can implement AMP on your WordPress site — and get an easy performance boost — without too much trouble.

 Do you have any questions about AMP or how to integrate it with WordPress?
-Ask away in the comments!
+Join the DreamHost community and start the conversation!